TruongKhang/depth-completion-seq-net/README.md

 # Sequential Depth Completion with Confidence Estimation for 3D Model Reconstruction
 ### Introduction
 This is a deep neural network for depth completion using sequence information.

+The demo video can be found [here](https://youtu.be/g0GUbv6nbiM)

 The code will be release soon!